benshimonz/V1/README.md

 (_b_ denotes the number of branches)

-If a branch contains only a property tag (without constraints) - any value is evaluated as valid.
+If a green rectangle contains only a property tag (with no constraints) - any property value is evaluated as valid.

 Here is an example of **nested quantifiers**: